Jesewe/steam-online-tracker/README.md

 ## How It Works

 The script sends periodic requests to the Steam Web API to check the online status of the specified user.
 If the user's status changes to "online", the script logs the current date and time.
+Additionally, it retrieves and displays more information about the user, such as their profile name, profile URL, avatar, last logoff time, and account creation time.

 ## Example Usage